 Non-payment dispute - In an action by the landlord to recover possession of a rental unit, the tenant may raise as an affirmative defense the failure of the landlord to provide relocation assistance.
-Complaint forms may be obtained and filed with the LAHD for illegal eviction when the landlord has not provided relocation assistance.
+Complaint forms may be obtained and filed with the HCIDLA for illegal eviction when the landlord has not provided relocation assistance.

-Escrow Dispute - Where there is an escrow dispute, dispute notices must be sent to the LAHD by the escrow holder.
+Escrow Dispute - Where there is an escrow dispute, dispute notices must be sent by registered mail or delivered to the HCIDLA at any of its Public Information Counters, on the second (2nd) working day following presentation of the dispute notice to the opposing party.
 A copy of the escrow instructions must accompany the notice.
-(RAC Regulations, Section 967.00.)